Drug And Alcohol Rehab Centers That Take GEHA Insurance

 GEHA is the acronym for Government Employees Health Association.
 This insurance company is a non-profit organization that works to provide government employees and retirees with health insurance.
 It was started in Kansas City, Missouri in 1937 when it was first designed to assist the US Railway Mail Service Clerks with medical expenses.
 Twenty (20) years later, they expanded their services to include all federal employers.
 Today, they provide both health and dental insurance for all federal employees, their families, and retirees.

-General Insurance Terms that Individuals Should Know
+General Insurance Terms for Individuals Seeking Rehab

 Premium: The premium is the fee that you are required to pay each month to get help from your health insurance when you need it.